wirehead/6502-hack-day-build/README.md

  	+ 0x0200-0x7EFF - Available memory
  - 0x7F00-0x7FFF - IO, where the first few bytes are the ACIA
  - 0x8000-0xFFFF - The first 32k of the flash ROM

+The whole works is getting way too unreliable.